davidpots/playsongnotes/_lessons/129 [Coco] Remember Me.md

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

+## Editor's notes

+In this video I'll perform a fingerstyle cover of "Remember Me" from Coco, with tabs.
+This is an "easy" version, in that, after watching many other fingerstyle versions I put this together as the most accessible fingerstyle version I could muster.
+Note, this is still a tough song to play!
+But it's the easiest version that still captures the distinct sound of the song, in my opinion.
+I hope you enjoy!

 ## Fingerstyle tabs